BenWiederhake/tinyvm/instruction-set-architecture.md

 The new value of these registers is the amount of instructions that have been executed before this instruction, interpreted as a 64-bit number, with register 0 now carrying the most significant bits, and register 3 now carrying the least significant bits.

 Example: The instruction is `0b0001 0000 0010 1101`, and before this instruction, 7 instructions have already been executed.
 Then the registers 0, 1, 2, and 3 now contain the values 0x0000, 0x0000, 0x0000, and 0x0007, respectively.
-Note that this does not depend on the program counter.
+Note that this does not depend on the program counter (i.e. the *address* of the current instruction).

 ### `0x20xx`: Store word data